ludocode/onramp/docs/bootstrap-path.md

 #### [hex/0-onramp](../core/hex/0-onramp/)

-We build the Onramp implementation of the hex tool.
+The Onramp implementation of the hex tool.
 This one is platform-independent and we can use it inside the VM.
 It also performs all error checking (including address assertions) in case the platform-specific hex tool did not.

 #### [sh](../core/sh/)